 11.3.
 Do not make calls to (or accept calls from) any state where an individual telemarketing license is required, unless you have a physical copy of such license in your possession at that time.

-By living in Company Sponsored Housing Sales Professionals agree to observe and abide by all the policies listed below, in the sub-contractor agreement, and of the landlord.
+By living in Company Sponsored Housing Sales Contractor agree to observe and abide by all the policies listed below, in the sub-contractor agreement, and of the landlord.
 Failure to adhere to the rules can result in fines and/or termination.

 1. Absolutely NO drugs or alcohol: